julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L00_CourseOrganisation.md

 - As much as possible, I have indicated provenance (by linking the file on the original website); when not possible, the file is saved with the name of the source indicated

 - Figure sources are added as html comments which appear as "speakers notes" in the presentation version

-- For convenience, `pdf` versions of the slides are available in the GitHub repo; the `pdf` versions embed image files.
-However, movies and Shiny code do not function in the `pdf` version of the slides

 ---